Jeanne Crain: Lighthearted movies vs. real life tragedies

 As she grew older, Crain, her beautiful figure long gone, developed a severe and debilitating alcohol problem.
-Two months after the death of Paul Brooks, who had become a successful businessman and manufacturer of missile parts, Jeanne Crain suffered a fatal heart attack at age 78 on December 14, 2003, in Santa Barbara, California.
+Two months after the death of Paul Brooks, who had become a successful businessman and manufacturer of missile parts, Jeanne Crain suffered a fatal heart attack at age 78 in December 2003 in Santa Barbara, California.

 Jeanne Crain: Fantasy and Reality

 Unlike the mentally ill out there, I’m fully aware that real life and movie life are quite distinct.
 Having said that, watching Margie I find it impossible not to believe that the young Jeanne Crain could have been anything but very much like that shy, hopeful, warm-hearted, somewhat clumsy youth who, however bloomer-less, finds love and ever-lasting happiness with a handsome and caring Prince Charming.

 Hollywood fantasy or not, Margie is not to be missed.
 That movie is proof that Jeanne Crain was and remains one of the loveliest actresses ever to have graced the screen.

 Jeanne Crain movies: TCM schedule on August 25, 2013